Citrus australasica: Rising demand

 Commercial use of finger lime fruit started in the mid-1990s with boutique marmalades made from wild harvested fruit.
 By 2000 the finger lime was being sold in restaurants, and exported fresh.

-The finger lime has been recently grown on a commercial basis in Australia in response to high demand for the fruit.
+The finger lime is grown on a commercial basis in Australia in response to high demand for the fruit.
 There is an increasing range of genetic selections which are budded onto citrus rootstock.
 With the sudden high market demand for the fruit the primary source of genetic material for propagation has been selections from wild stock.

-Diseases

-In cultivation, the finger lime plant is grown in much the same way as other citrus species.
-It may be subject to some pests and diseases requiring pest control in cropping situations.
-This includes scale, caterpillars, gall-wasp, and limb dieback.
-Fruit fly research has concluded that finger limes are a non-host plant to fruit flies and as such are not a quarantine risk to importing countries.